Coaching comes in such wondrous variety, and so do the people who are lucky enough to work in this profession.

 - What objectives does this personal view require for growth?

 - How is accountability established for yourself and your client?

 - What personal standards will you bring to each client?

-A coaching philosophy will directly impact the coach and his or her clients and the world around them.
-Developing this philosophy allows for a type of “standard of care” if you will.
+A coaching philosophy will directly impact the coach, their clients, and the world around them.
+Developing this philosophy allows for a type of “standard of care.”
 Though each conversation will be creative and unique, having a philosophy for the approach will allow the coach to show up in the same way for each person served.

 Coaching conversations can shift and change direction.
-A coach who deeply understands his or her coaching philosophy can approach each of these conversations with curiosity and ensure their values are respected in the process.
+A coach who deeply understands their coaching philosophy can approach each of these conversations with curiosity and ensure their values are respected in the process.
 When fully in service, a coach will create space for a client to explore possibilities fully.